Contents Index Previous Next

 You have the following options:

-· To create a new TM, click the button Create (for more information see chapter Local MetaTexis Databases).
+· To create a new TM, click the Create button (for more information, see the Local MetaTexis Databases chapter).
 To select an existing translation memory, click the button Select (for more information see Database Servers).
 To un-assign a TM, click the button Clear.
 To view the selected TM, click the button View.

 If both checkboxes are active, you can increase your translation efficiency by automatically re-using existing translations for translating new segments (so-called "leverage effect").
 If there are many similar segments in the document, you can save a lot of working time through this leverage effect.
 Of course, when you start working with an empty TM, the leverage effect is small.
 The effect increases as the TM grows.

-Note: If you do not activate the automation options, you can nevertheless execute the TM functions manually.
-However, it is recommended to keep the automatic functions active to make sure that you increase your translation efficiency.
+Note: If you do not activate the automation options, you can still execute the TM functions manually.
+However, you are advised to keep the automatic functions active to make sure that you increase your translation efficiency.

-· The check box Ignore internal tags is only when the document to be translated is a tagged document (e.g. HTML or XML), and when such a file format is select at Step 1 (see Step 2).
-If the check box Ignore internal tags is active, internal tags in TUs are ignored when MetaTexis executes TM searches, and TUs are saved without any internal tags (for more information see chapter Tagged Documents).
+· The Ignore internal tags checkbox is only when the document to be translated is a tagged document (e.g. HTML or XML), and when such a file format is selected at Step 1 (see Step 2).
+If the Ignore internal tags checkbox is active, internal tags in TUs are ignored when MetaTexis executes TM searches, and TUs are saved without any internal tags (for more information, see the Tagged Documents).

-· The check box Ignore index fields is only shown when the document to be translated contains index fields.
-If the check box Ignore index fields is active, index fields in TUs are ignored when MetaTexis executes TM searches, and TUs are saved without any index fields, if RTF saving active (see above).
+· The Ignore index fields checkbox is only shown when the document to be translated contains index fields.
+If the Ignore index fields checkbox is active, index fields in TUs are ignored when MetaTexis executes TM searches, and TUs are saved without any index fields, if RTF saving is active (see above).